lammps/lammps/doc/src/Fortran.rst

 With the Fortran interface, the creation of a :cpp:class:`LAMMPS
 <LAMMPS_NS::LAMMPS>` instance is included in the constructor for
 creating the :f:func:`lammps` derived type.
-To import the definition of that type and its type bound procedures you need to add a ``USE LIBLAMMPS`` statement.
+To import the definition of that type and its type bound procedures, you need to add a ``USE LIBLAMMPS`` statement.
 Internally it will call either :cpp:func:`lammps_open_fortran` or :cpp:func:`lammps_open_no_mpi` from the C library API to create the class instance.
 All arguments are